datakid/dj-library/README.md

 Notes
 -----
-This app was written using Django 1.2 and includes [django-tagging](https://code.google.com/p/django-tagging/)
+This app was written using Django 1.2 and includes [django-tagging](https://code.google.com/p/django-tagging/) It was written in 2010 before the database was merged with [AustLit](http://www.austlit.edu.au/)

 Support
 -------